sandboxLingoport/sandbox/README.md

 automatically scanned by Globalyzer.
 Within a couple of minutes, the results will be shown on the sandbox dashboard at [sandbox.lingoport.com](http://sandbox.lingoport.com/dashboard?id=Lingoport.Sandbox%3Ascan&did=1).

+## Access
+In order to make changes the the sandbox, you will need push/write access.
+If you have an existing github account, you may request access by [submitting an issue](https://github.com/sandboxLingoport/sandbox/issues).
+Please specify that you are requesting access, and list all accounts that you would like to have access.

+If you do not have a github account, you may also contact Lingoport via [this form](http://lingoport.com/pd/lingoport-suite-sandbox/) on our web page.
+We will create a github account for you.

 ## In this Sandbox:

 + Add or modify C# (.cs), Javascript (.js, .html) and Java (.java) files: The Dashboard will reflect any new i18n issues.